JarvisPrestidge/hacker-news-scraper/README.md

 `docker run -it <name of image>`

 This will spin up the container and place you in a shell inside the hacker-news-scraper repo.
-You can now proceed to run the program with the following:
+Then change directory into `hackernews` and proceed to run the program with the following:

-`python src/hackernews.py --posts n`
+`python hackernews.py --posts n`

 where `n` is a value of your chosing to specify the number posts to download.